freixas/gamma/src/main/templates/README.md

 - Git, version @gamma.git.version@ or later
 - For Windows, [the latest WiX toolset](https://wixtoolset.org/releases/).

-Using git, clone the branch or tag you are interested in:
+Using git, clone the branch or tag you are interested in.
+The latest branch is the highest numbered one in the form v*n.m.x*.

-git clone --single-branch --branch <branchname> https://github.com/freixas/gamma
+`git clone --single-branch --branch <branchname> https://github.com/freixas/gamma`

-- The latest branch is the highest numbered on in the form _n_._m_.x.
-- To build version n.m, look for the tag _n_._m_._b_.
-If there are multiple tags, the one with the largest _b_ value is the latest.

 In the top level folder, type `mvn clean package`